TabPFN: A Transformer That Solves Small Tabular Classification Problems in a Second: Background on Prior-Data Fitted Networks (PFNs)

-For efficiency reasons, we use more than one hold-out example per dataset $D$ in practice.
-We detail the full training setup in Algorithm \ref{alg:prior-fitting} in the appendix.
-Crucially, this \textit{(meta-)training} phase is performed only once for a given prior $p(D)$, learning to do \textit{inference} on any dataset in a single forward pass.
+\slimparagraph{Synthetic Prior-fitting} Prior-fitting is the training of a PFN to approximate the PPD and thus do Bayesian prediction.
+We implement it with a prior which is specified by a prior sampling scheme of the form $p(D)=\E_{\phi \sim p(\phi)}[p(D|\phi)]$, which first samples hypotheses (generating mechanisms) with $\phi \sim p(\phi)$ and then synthetic datasets with $D \sim p(D|\phi)$.
+We repeatedly sample such synthetic datasets $D:={(x_i, y_i)}_{i \in \{1,\dots,n\}}$ and optimize the PFN\textquotesingle{}s parameters $\theta$ to make predictions for $D_{test} \subset D$, conditioned on the rest of the dataset $D_{train} = D \setminus D_{test}$.
+The loss of the PFN training thus is the cross-entropy on held-out examples of synthetic datasets.
+For a single test point $\{(x_{test},y_{test})\} = D_{test}$, the training loss can be written as

-\paragraph{Inference} During the inference phase PFNs approximate the PPD, to make predictions for an unseen real dataset.
-The entire dataset and held-out samples are fed as inputs to the PFN and predictions are made per held-out sample.
-Thus, training and prediction is done in one single forward pass (similar to prediction with Gaussian Processes), which is different from the standard pipeline in ML, where we train and then evaluate in two distinct phases.
+As shown by \cite{muller-iclr22a}, minimizing this loss approximates the true Bayesian posterior predictive distribution.
+We visualize this in Figure~\ref{fig:pfn_usage} and detail the full training setup in Algorithm \ref{alg:prior-fitting} in the appendix.
+Crucially, this \textit{synthetic prior-fitting} phase is performed only once for a given prior $p(D)$ as part of algorithm development.